 |Fully laden apple branches|

 Gardens I visit always seem so orderly in comparison to my own.
-I've tried this idea of mixing flowers and veg, to encourage pollination and distract pests from the vegetables, plus of course it looks prettier in a small back garden, but mine efforts generally end up messy and tangled, with something over-running the other plants and more of a neglected, weedy look to the space.
+I've tried this idea of mixing flowers and veg, to encourage pollination and distract pests from the vegetables, plus of course it looks prettier in a small back garden, but my efforts generally end up messy and tangled, with something over-running the other plants and more of a neglected, weedy look to the space.

 During one of the (many) showers of rain, we took shelter in a greenhouse, and were surprised at how many unusual types of tomatoes were being grown...